 Once you’ve built a sizeable portfolio of patents, sell it in bulk.
 You can go the auction route or sell directly to other companies.
 Selling all your patents outright will infuse a lot of cash into your company.

 These are just some of the ways you can get the most out of your intellectual property.
 The longer you stay in the business, the more efficiently you will be able to discover ways of monetizing your IP.
-So, keep innovating and creating!
+So, keep innovating!

 -The Editorial Team